SatvikN/Healthbot/README.md

 # View logs for the frontend
 docker-compose logs -f frontend
 ```
-The volumes in `docker-compose.yml` are configured to mount your local code into the containers, so changes you make to the backend or frontend will trigger a live reload.

 ### Stopping All Services
 ```bash
 docker-compose down
 ```
-To remove the volumes (and all data), use `docker-compose down -v`.

 ### Backend Development
 ```bash